On Patrol: Live

 On Patrol: Live is an American reality television and docuseries that airs on the cable and satellite television network Reelz.
 It follows camera crews going on ride-alongs with law enforcement agencies in the United States.
 The series is produced by Half Moon Pictures, a subsidiary of the same company that produced Live PD for A&E.

 It premiered on July 22, 2022.
 On Patrol: Live is hosted by Dan Abrams and retired Tulsa Police Department Sergeant Sean "Sticks" Larkin, who both returned from Live PD, along with newcomer Curtis Wilson, a deputy with the Richland County Sheriff's Department.
-Captain Tom Rizzo from the Howell Township Police Department replaced Larkin following his departure.
+Captain Tom Rizzo from the Howell Township Police Department replaced Larkin following his regular departure.

 A&E later filed a lawsuit against the series, network, and production companies claiming copyright infringement.
 A&E Television Networks LLC v.
 Big Fish Entertainment LLC was eventually settled out of court.
 The series performed strongly in viewing numbers and frequently won its targeted age demographic.
-The Albuquerque Journals editorial board was critical of the Bernalillo County Sheriff's Office for partnering with the show.

 A companion series containing a preview of each night's show, called On Patrol: First Shift, airs an hour before On Patrol: Live; it premiered on August 12, 2022.
-In January 2025, an additional 90 episodes of On Patrol: Live were ordered, which will keep the show on the air through January 2026.
+In January 2026, an additional 90 episodes of On Patrol: Live were ordered, which will keep the show on the air through January 2027.

+Season five premiered on July 10, 2026.

 Overview

 On Patrol: Live rides along with various law enforcement agencies across the United States and broadcasts their interactions.
 The live broadcasts are supplemented by additional footage recorded by camera crews throughout the preceding week.
 Commentary is provided by host Dan Abrams alongside analysts Sean "Sticks" Larkin and Curtis Wilson.
 Additional segments in each episode include "Missing", for which the series partners with the National Center for Missing & Exploited Children and the Black and Missing Foundation, "Crime of the Night" (originally titled "Crime of the Week"), and "Wanted".

 In the second season the latter two segments were replaced by "Triple Play" and "BOLO".
 Ashleigh Banfield and Matt Iseman periodically serve as fill-in hosts for Abrams'.
 Other law enforcement officials have stood in for Larkin and Wilson.
 Following Larkin's regular departure, a series of guest analysts appeared before the role was permanently filled by Tom Rizzo.
 Despite this, Larkin has still periodically appeared, in the absence of or alongside Abrams, Wilson or Rizzo.